1cbyc/mailer/README.md

 ## UPDATE -
-today is september 2024, and i am making a significant update to this. i had this project for my personal use over the years and now i want to allow anyone use it and also update it. please note that it is for educational use only and i am not liable for any how you apply it. i was thinking i should revamp from php to python for the backend, but i realized i
+today is september 2024, and i am making a significant update to this. i had this project for my personal use over the years and now i want to allow anyone use it and also update it. please note that it is for educational use only and i am not liable for any how you apply it. i was thinking i should revamp from php to python for the backend, but i realized not everyone would be able to work with python easy.